This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 Heathrow Trains* Advice

-Airport: The closest airport to Notting Hill is Heathrow Airport.
+Airport: The closest airport to Notting Hill is Heathrow Airport (LHR).
 From there you can either travel by Underground or train into Notting Hill

 or the Heathrow Express to Paddington Station, (recommended route when carrying baggage) take a taxi